Tofriev/Software-Development-Skills--Mobile_project/README.md

 # Software-Development-Skills--Mobile_project
-Poc for an app for monitoring a dog at home.
-Detects if the dog noise.
-This project was part of the course "Software-Development-Skills: Mobile" teached at LUT University.
+Proof of concept for an app that monitors a dog at home and detects if the dog makes noise.
+This was my project fot the course "Software Development Skills: Mobile" course taught at LUT University.

 <img width="350" alt="Bildschirmfoto 2024-07-26 um 16 52 04" src="https://github.com/user-attachments/assets/fdbf8d34-7647-4dee-b08b-228c9468719a">
 <img width="350" alt="Bildschirmfoto 2024-07-26 um 16 52 17" src="https://github.com/user-attachments/assets/14be000d-3d5d-4fa2-ae26-edcdd4d1ccec">